 Women donors create mother’s room in library

-Sixteen donors associated with Women in Science, Dentistry and Medicine, or WISDM, have pledged or given gifts totaling $50,600 to create a mother’s room in a newly renovated space on the fourth floor of James Branch Cabell Library.
+Sixteen donors associated with Women in Science, Dentistry and Medicine, or WISDM, have pledged or given gifts totaling $50,600 in support of the Make It Real Campaign for VCU to create a mother’s room in a newly renovated space on the fourth floor of James Branch Cabell Library.

 WISDM is a faculty organization that seeks to further the professional goals of female physicians, scientists and dentists at the Virginia Commonwealth University schools of Medicine and Dentistry.